Fliplet/fliplet-cli/docs/API/fliplet-session.md

   if (session && session.entries) {
     // the user is logged in;

-    // you can also check for which login type if (session.entries.dataSource) {
+    // check if the user is connected to a dataSource login if (session.entries.dataSource) {
       // user is logged in against a Fliplet dataSource }

-    // you can also check for which login type if (session.entries.saml2) {
+    // check if the user is connected to a SAML2 login if (session.entries.saml2) {
       // user is logged in against your company's SAML2 }

-    // you can also check for which login type if (session.entries.flipletLogin) {
+    // check if the user is connected to a Fliplet login if (session.entries.flipletLogin) {
       // user is logged in with a Fliplet Studio account }